haxrob/citrix-honeypot/README.md

 ./citrix-honeypot
 ```

-The honeypot will listen on both port `80` and `443`.
+The honeypot will listen on both port `80` and `443` (so it must be run as `root` user)

 Or to detach and run as a background process:
 ```
-nohup ./citrix-honeypot&
+nohup ./citrix-honeypot &
 ```

-(`citrix-honeypot` must run with root privledges to listen on the required ports)

 Results / data is written to the `./log` directory.
 They are:

 `hits.log` - Scanning attempts and exploitation attempts with all data (e.g. headers, post body)

-`all.log` - All HTTP requests that are observed
+`all.log` - All HTTP requests that are observed hitting the server

 `logins.log` - Attempted logins to the web interface